enketo/enketo-express/tutorials/00-getting-started.md

 The default production configuration includes 2 redis instances.
 You can **greatly simplify installation by using 1 redis instance** instead (for non-production usage).
 To do this set the redis.cache.port to 6379 (same as redis.main.port).
 To set up 2 instances properly for production, you might find the vagrant setup steps in [bootstrap.sh](https://github.com/enketo/enketo-express/blob/master/setup/bootstrap.sh) useful.

-For detailed guidance on each configuration item, see [this document](https://github.com/enketo/enketo-express/blob/master/config/README.md).
+For detailed guidance on each configuration item, see [this document](https://github.com/enketo/enketo-express/blob/master/tutorials/10-configuration.md).

-To configure your own custom external authentication also see [this section](#authentication).
+To configure your own custom external authentication also see [this document](https://github.com/enketo/enketo-express/blob/master/tutorials/30-authentication-and-security.md).

 ### How to run